 My Biggest Mistakes

-I’ve made some idiotic mistakes, so hopefully you can learn from them:
+I’ve made some idiotic mistakes, maybe you can learn from them:

 - Bad themes have cost me a lot of time/money.

-- I don’t put enough effort into my email list or social accounts.
+- I still don’t put enough effort into my email list or social media.

 - I wasted a lot of time targeting broad, hyper competitive keywords.